Dev: Tips for Web Developers

 In-page links and buttons are links embedded in text.
 They do more than augment navigating from the header.
 They open alternative routes by which users find their own paths through through the website.
 The page Best Practices in Web Design explains why enabling multiple routes to any particular chunk of information is a good thing.

-• Two or more items in different submenus can point to the same page.
-The labels on the menuitems can be different to suit their contexts.
+• Two or more items in different submenus can point to the same page but can have different labels to suit their contexts.

-• The original intention to allow only only levels of menus lasted until we added a third level under My Profile to avoid a long list of forms in one submenu.
-However, the recommendation is to add new pages only to one of:
+• The original intention to allow only two levels of menus.
+However, the Website Rejuvenation Committee of 2023 added a third level under My Profile to avoid a long list of forms in one submenu.

-• When a deeper level of nesting is required, create a landing page for the topic with in-page links to the pages that would have composed the third-level menu.
+• In general, avoid adding a third level in the menus.
+Instead, create a landing page with in-page links to the pages that would have composed the third-level menu.
 For an example, see By-Law and Policies under Membership.

 • The choice of buttons for the blue header line was forced by our decision to make the navigation as similar as possible on large screens, mobile devices and smart phones.
 Our Kadence theme limits us to two buttons (plus login/logout) on small screens.